peterkaminski/sylph/prompts.md

 change it so the api key is read from an environment variable

 modify the program so it saves the input and output in a json file, and so it reads the input from a json file. include the role (system, user, or assistant) in the json file.

+modify it so the output is the raw output from the API, and the input reads a JSON file in the same format as the raw output from the API